mongo-dart/mongo_dart/doc/manual/crud/delete.md

 # Delete

-The new api provides to methods for removing documents from a collection
+The new api provides two methods for removing documents from a collection

 ## deleteOne